idrisschebak/snake/README.md

 Each food pellet eaten by the snake increases the player's score by one point.
 The snake also gets longer with each pellet consumed.
 Once the score reaches a certain threshold, the player advances to the next level, and the snake length is reduced by one segment.

-If the snake collides with a wall or its own body, the game is over, and the final score is displayed.
+If the snake collides with its own body, the game is over, and the final score is displayed.

 ### 📦 Installation